We recognize the following expressions of Christian doctrine to be valid as given in the Word of God:

 I. The Bible

-We believe in God the Father, perfect in holiness, infinite in wisdom, and measureless in power.
+2. We believe in God the Father, perfect in holiness, infinite in wisdom, and measureless in power.
 We rejoice that He concerns Himself mercifully in the lives of men.
-He hears, answers prayer, and saves from sin and death all who come to Him through Jesus Christ.
-God the Father reigns with providential care over His creation and the flow of human history has occurred according to His purposes.
-He is all powerful, all knowing, all loving, all wise, and present in all places at all times.
+He hears, answers prayer, and saves from sin and death all who come to Him through Jesus Christ (John 3:16, Acts 4:12).

-We believe Christ to be God’s only begotten Son, miraculous in His birth (being incarnated as Jesus Christ after being conceived of the Holy Spirit and born of a virgin), sinless in His life (perfectly revealing the will of the Father), and having made atonement for the sins of the world by His death (taking upon Himself human nature with its demands and necessities and identifying Himself entirely with humankind without sin).
-We believe in His bodily resurrection, His ascension into Heaven, His perpetual intercession for His people, and His personal, visible return to the world according to His promise.
-We believe Jesus Christ to be fully God, fully man, and to be the reconciliation for mankind.
+3. We believe in Jesus Christ, God’s only begotten Son, miraculous in His birth (Luke 1:35), sinless in His life (Hebrews 4:13), and having made atonement for the sins of the world by His death (Romans 5:9).
+We believe in His bodily resurrection (Luke 51 24:34-43), His ascension into Heaven (Acts 1:9-11), His perpetual intercession for His people (Hebrews 7:25), and His personal, visible return to the world according to His promise (Matthew 24).

 III.
 Man & Salvation